izagawd/gen_map/README.md

 # gen_map

-A generational map. `insert` returns a `Key`, and removing the value invalidates it, so a stale key gives `None` instead of whatever moved into its slot later.
-Insert, remove and lookup are O(1).
-The integers inside the key are configurable, so a key can be as small as two bytes.
-The crate is `no_std` with `alloc`, has no dependencies, and needs Rust 1.85 or later.
+A customizable generational map that returns a `Key` upon inserting a value.
+The key can be used to later access or remove the value, and removing a value bumps its slot's generation, so the old key no longer matches.
+The operations for inserting, removing and accessing a value are all O(1).

 ```toml
 [dependencies]